• FB

 The flavor was insane!
 Now here’s the best part – know that head of cabbage, carrots, and potatoes?
 Yeah.. into the pot they went (once I took the meat out to rest) and they were done in 3 minutes.
 YES… 3 MINUTES to have tender soft carrots, potatoes, and hello…SOFT CABBAGE!!!
 But OMG people the flavor!

-Now his buddy didn’t get to eat this (and I’m secretly/not-so-secretly happy about this as it was more for me us) because even though it only took 93 minutes to make, he had to leave early.
-So when he left I threw this into the pot and went to help the man on some flooring.
+Now his buddy didn’t get to eat this (and I’m secret/not-so-secretly happy about this as it was more for me us) because even though it only took 93 minutes to make, he had to leave early.
+So when he left I threw this into the pot and went to help the man with some flooring.
 When we finished the timer went off.
-I scooted him off to the shower and started finishing the meal (i.e, add the veggies).
-He came out to the kitchen, looking so worn and beat that I knew this would put a smile on his face.
+I scooted him off to the shower and started finishing the meal (i.e, adding the veggies).
+He came out to the kitchen, looking so worn and beaten that I knew this would put a smile on his face.

 Crap… I didn’t have any.
 Horseradish is something I do not like.
 It’s too…bitey for me; as in it burns and I don’t like the taste.
-And he, yeah he only eats it once a year or whenever I make corned beef.
+And he, yeah only eats it once a year or whenever I make corned beef.
 If I take that same corned beef and turn it into a Reuben then he will only eat mustard on it (yeah it’s weird).
-So I broke the news that I didn’t have any and got the scowl.
+So I broke the news that I didn’t have any and got a scowl.
 I heard the “you have a veritable grocery store in this house and you don’t have that?
 Gee, I don’t know, I’m going to have to dock your pay!”
-LOL I just laughed and handed him the bottle of whole grain dijon.
+LOL, I just laughed and handed him the bottle of whole-grain dijon.

 I got ‘the look’ and said: “just try it, trust me on it”.
 Now as I was carving it I couldn’t stop snacking on it.
 OMG, it literally just melted in my mouth.
 I honestly thought about not sharing it with him even though I was standing maybe 2′ away from him and carving the meat right in front of him.